strikles/atac-data/messages/email/neurorights.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/assets/img/jesus/holy_spirit.png"></p>

-they have been enabled to destroy their victims and respective households, targeting family members, remotely breaking teeth like cowards and forcing the whole family to feel sexually abused by abusing _bio_photonics_ to force their victims into submission, generating human degradation content in the format of a closed circuit interactive spectacle, encouraging participation, taking turns executing extrajudicial cyber torture trials and sentences to simulate mental illness.
+they have been enabled to destroy their victims and respective households, targeting family members, remotely breaking teeth like cowards and forcing the whole family to feel sexually abused by abusing _bio_photonics_ to force their victims into submission, generating human degradation content in the format of a closed circuit interactive spectacle, encouraging participation, taking turns executing extrajudicial cyber torture trials and punishment to simulate mental illness.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/assets/img/jesus/monk.png"></p>

-they act via recruited criminal associates like <span translate="no">carla maria marinho rodrigues</span>, <span translate="no">arthur moreno</span>, <span translate="no">jasper kums</span>, <span translate="no">luis muskiado</span>, <span translate="no">josé teixeira</span> (<span translate="no">bar crew hassan</span> to execute their extrajudicial sentences in an attempt to coerce me into psychiatry, going as far as systematically directing violence towards women (when physically near them) by executing cyber torture and cyber sodomy, after they turned my father into an invalid and broke his teeth.
+they act via recruited criminal associates like <span translate="no">carla maria marinho rodrigues</span>, <span translate="no">arthur moreno</span>, <span translate="no">jasper kums</span>, <span translate="no">luis muskiado</span>, <span translate="no">josé teixeira</span> (<span translate="no">bar crew hassan</span> to execute their extrajudicial punishment in an attempt to coerce me into psychiatry, going as far as systematically directing violence towards women (when physically near them) by executing cyber torture and cyber sodomy, after they turned my father into an invalid and broke his teeth.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/assets/img/jesus/resurrection.png"></p>